FlameInBrainSerj/project_news_graph/README.md

 **Project functionality:**
 - [API](http://185.209.31.172:8189/docs)
-    - /db/get_feedback - get all the reviews collected from users in Telegram Bot
     - /model/predict_by_link - get prediction of impact of news on financial instruments by news' link
-    - /model/predict_by_links_batch - get prediction of impact of news on financial instruments by batch of news' links (.csv file with first row skipped and all the links placed row by row in first collumn must be passed)
+    - /model/predict_by_links_batch - get prediction of impact of news on financial instruments by batch of news' links (.csv file with first row skipped and all the links placed row by row in first column must be passed)
     - /model/predict_by_text - get prediction of impact of news on financial instruments by news' text
-    - /model/predict_by_texts_batch - get prediction of impact of news on financial instruments by batch of news' texts (.csv file with first row skipped and all the texts placed row by row in first collumn must be passed)
+    - /model/predict_by_texts_batch - get prediction of impact of news on financial instruments by batch of news' texts (.csv file with first row skipped and all the texts placed row by row in first column must be passed)
 - [Telegram Bot](https://t.me/project_news_anal_bot)
     - Get information about the service and the project
     - Disclaimer (some minor details that must be kept in mind)